10 Quebec hiking trails that are stunning in winter

 Elevation gain: 421 m (cumulative elevation gain: 434 m)

-For more information on this trail, check out our Winter Hiking Guide for the Mont-Lac-des-Cygnes trail.
+For more information on this trail, check out our Winter Hiking Guide for the Mont-du-Lac-des-Cygnes trail.

 4 – Mont du Dome Trail (ZEC des martres – Charlevoix)

-Le Mont du Dome trail, also often referred to as the Path of the Dome, is just a few kilometres north of the previous trail (Mont Lac des Cygnes Trail), though it is not part of the Grands-Jardins National Park and it presents different challenges than the latter.
+The Mont du Dome trail, also often referred to as the Path of the Dome, is just a few kilometres north of the previous trail (Mont Lac des Cygnes Trail), though it is not part of the Grands-Jardins National Park and it presents different challenges than the latter.
 Whereas the final portion of the Mont Lac des Cygnes Trail is the most difficult one, here it is the initial ascent is that is very steep and the use of ice crampons or hiking poles is highly recommended.
-We also recommend ascending the straight section of the loop and then coming back down the curved section of the loop (i.e. clockwise) – see map below).
-Doing so will avoid having to descend the steepest portion of the trail, which be quite challenging in slippery/icy conditions.
 Once the ascent section of the loop is completed, the rest of the trail is fairly straightforward.
-Most people complete the trail in 3h-3h30.
+The panoramic views from the summit are simply spectacular.

 • mont du dome trail charlevoix winter